-49 This word occurs seventy-four times in the Hebrew bible but its precise meaning is unknown.
+51 This word occurs seventy-four times in the Hebrew bible but its precise meaning is unknown.
 Dermot probably used it here because it occurs frequently in the Book of Psalms.

-50 L. Dermott, Ahiman Rezon 2nd edn (London: 1764), 45-6.
+52 L. Dermott, Ahiman Rezon 2nd edn (London: 1764), 45-6.

-51 See Desaguliers' remarks in Grand Lodge on 28 August 1730, QCA X, 128.
+53 See Desaguliers' remarks in Grand Lodge on 28 August 1730, QCA X, 128.

-52 The proposal of the Lodge of Promulgation was approved by Grand Lodge in 1810.
+54 The proposal of the Lodge of Promulgation was approved by Grand Lodge in 1810.

-December 22° 5753 Which Night the Lodge being afembled was present Right Wowhipfull Simon Frazier & M Royall arch Lodge Ward John Kilson Robert armislead Tu Ward Stansactions of the night Bahiel Compbell no Minute books have since been found."
+no Minute books have since been found."
 An early Minute is alleged to have stated: 'Mungo Nichol, shoemaker and brother James McEwan, Student of Divinity at Stirling, and being found qualified, they were admitted Royal Arch Masons.'
 Nevertheless, the By-laws of the lodge at Stirling are extant; they are dated 14 May 1745, and they list the degrees being worked in the lodge.
 These degrees include those of 'Excellent and Super Excellent', which are placed after the three Craft degrees and before the Knight of Malta.
 The By-laws state the fee for 'Exalting Excellent and super Excellent, five shillings sterling.'
 Given a similar phrase being used concerning the degree of Scots Master in London in 1735 (see above), it is very possible that the Stirling lodge was working the degree of Scots Master in 1743, but under its new name of Royal Arch.